Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 B. Friction surface

 The working layer.
-Pad chemistry and transfer layer stability decide feel, noise, and wear behavior.
+Pad chemistry and transfer-layer stability decide feel, noise, and wear behavior.

 Floating rotor hat hardware for a carbon ceramic brake disc showing the mounting interface